arcdocs/arcdocs.github.io/book/getting_started/file_transfer.md

 #### Using rclone on HPC

+One of our users has written a small utility to make it easier to copy multiple files from OneDrive onto ARC.
+If you don't fancy the command line options below, you might want to take a look at: https://foqueiroz.github.io/web/public/arc/index.html

 Once you've set up the remote drive, you don't need to do it again.
 To list files from OneDrive (list files in [directory] if given):

 ```bash